HarshCasper/Rotten-Scripts/JavaScript/LinkedIn_Endorsements/README.md

 ## Disclaimer

-- **DO NOT use the script to often (*i.e. without long intervals between searches*) as LinkedIn may block your account due to suspicious behavior**
+- **DO NOT use the script too often (*i.e. without long intervals between searches*) as LinkedIn may block your account due to suspicious behavior**